Share This Article

 From Uncut Gem to Global Recognition

 The jump from Uncut Gem to Delulu Pack marks a deliberate pivot toward harder-edged club sounds while maintaining the group's Y2K visual identity.
-It's a creative gamble that paid off in streaming numbers and critical reception alike.
+Internationally, the single and EP also reached iTunes K-pop charts in multiple markets, while NME included KiiiKiii in its 2026 emerging-artists list.

 What's Next

-KiiiKiii are set to appear on JTBC's Knowing Brothers alongside SM Entertainment's Hearts2Hearts for a "Girl Group Battle" segment airing in March.
-If "404 (New Era)" is any indication, the group's trajectory is pointed firmly upward.
-The question isn't whether KiiiKiii will become a major name in K-pop.
-It's how quickly they'll get there.
+KiiiKiii are set to appear on JTBC's Knowing Brothers alongside Hearts2Hearts for a girl-group showcase segment.
+If "404 (New Era)" is the pace-setter, the next conversation is not whether KiiiKiii can become a major name.
+It is how quickly they can turn this rookie surge into staying power.